CryptoDevWill/twitter-v2-simple/README.md

 ```

 ### Unlike a tweet
 You can unlike a tweet by passing it's id as an argument.
-You can like a tweet by passing it's id as an argument.
 Tweet ids are located at the end of the twitter.com link.
 (Example: https://twitter.com/Twitter/status/1580661436132757506)

 ```js
 //Async Function